the-COH/chapter_1_season_8/README.md

 ## **About Canto**

 Canto is a permissionless blockchain built with the Cosmos SDK that offers an EVM execution layer and core financial primitives, including a novel decentralized exchange, lending market, and unit of account (NOTE).

+Since launch, core development on Canto continues, spearheaded by the Canto Protocol Improvement Cluster (CPIC).
+Released earlier this year, Contract Secured Revenue (CSR) offers a new source of revenue for smart contract developers, while features yet to hit the chain including streamlined bridging and a native liquid staking protocol.

 In support of Canto’s Free Public Infrastructure – a framework that advocates for DeFi primitives to be provided as public utilities, among other tenets – the COH encourages projects centered on sustainability, authenticity, and creativity.

 ## **Bounties & Building Categories**
-Builders will compete for prizes from a 300,000 CANTO rewards pool.
-The overall winner will be awarded 100,000 CANTO while category winners will receive 40,000 CANTO.
+Builders will compete for prize shares in a 300,000 CANTO rewards pool.

+Along with a change in building categories, this season rewards builders who launch on mainnet prior to submission close with doubled prize shares.

-* **Ecosystem Support**
+* **Overall Winner(s)**
-Analytics, tooling, and sites for Canto awareness.
-Prize: 40,000 CANTO
+Up to 5 remarkable projects will be awarded as judges see fit.
+    Award: 3 Prize Shares  (2x if deployed on mainnet before submission deadline)

+* **DeFi & Infrastructure**
+Apps that leverage Canto’s Infrastructure, including its [Free Public Infrastructure](https://docs.canto.io/readme/free-public-infrastructure-fpi) of DeFi Primitives and [Contract Secured Revenue](https://docs.canto.io/evm-development/contract-secured-revenue-csr).
+    Award: 2 Prize Shares  (2x if deployed on mainnet before submission deadline)

 * **NFTs**
+    * **Original**
+Collections that require significant artistic effort and showcases unique, visually captivating, or culturally intriguing content.
+Award: 2 Prize Shares  (2x if deployed on mainnet before submission deadline)
+    * **Composable**
+Collections that introduce a new utility or use case that leverages Canto's DeFi ecosystem.
+Award: 2 Prize Shares (2x if deployed on mainnet before submission deadline)
+    * **Experimental**
 Collections that break new ground, and/or include experimental aspects.
-Prize: 40,000 CANTO
-* **DeFi & Infrastructure**
-Apps that leverage Canto’s Infrastructure, including its [Free Public Infrastructure](https://docs.canto.io/readme/free-public-infrastructure-fpi) of DeFi Primitives and [Contract Secured Revenue](https://docs.canto.io/evm-development/contract-secured-revenue-csr).
-Prize: 40,000 CANTO
-* **New Things**
-The most divergent ideas: games, DAOs, all things weird.
-Prize: 40,000 CANTO
-* **Notable Builds**
-Remarkable projects will be awarded as judges see fit.
-Prize: 40,000 CANTO
-* **Overall Winner**
-Prize: 100,000 CANTO
+Award: 2 Prize Shares  (2x if deployed on mainnet before submission deadline)

 ## **Judging Criteria**